Sultan Ibraimov

-Sultan Ibraimovich Ibraimov (20 September 1927 – 4 December 1980) was a Soviet politician who served as Chairman of the Council of Ministers of the Kirghiz Soviet Socialist Republic from 22 December 1978 until his assassination in 1980.
+Sultan Ibraim uulu Ibraimov (20 September 1927 – 4 December 1980) was a Soviet politician who served as Chairman of the Council of Ministers of the Kirghiz Soviet Socialist Republic from 22 December 1978 until his assassination in 1980.
 The slow movement of the investigation created distrust in the Soviet system during a period of intense corruption, and the eventual discovery of the perpetrator's identity as an ethnic Russian ethnonationalist exacerbated ethnic tensions.
 Since his death, Ibraimov has become an important figure in Kyrgyzstan.

 Early life and career

 Sultan Ibraimovich Ibraimov was born on 20 September 1927 in the village of Alchaluu, in the north of what was then the Kirghiz Autonomous Socialist Soviet Republic of the Russian SFSR.
 During the Second World War, Ibraimov first worked on a local kolkhoz before getting a job as a tractor driver for a state company.
 Afterwards, he entered the Kyrgyz Academy of Sciences, serving as a teacher from 1957 to 1959.
 From 1961 to 1966, Ibraimov was minister of Land Reclamation and Water Management in the government of Bolot Mambetov.